Lewis Bradley (rugby): Rugby league

 Bradley changed rugby football codes from rugby union to rugby league on 1 December 1911, signing a professional contract with Wigan.
 He made his début on the following day in a 17–15 victory over Wakefield Trinity at Central Park.
 Scoring a try on his début, he was described by the Wigan Observer and District Advertiser as being "Quick off the mark he was often past his opposing threequarter before the latter realised Bradley had the ball.
 Shall we ever forget this speedy wing threequarter at Central Park?
 He was the idol of the crowd and it only seems like yesterday that he was dashing down the touchline, his long flowing hair blowing in the wind, those long raking strides, and that final natural swerve".
-At the end of his first season with the club, he played and scored a try against Huddersfield in the Championship Final during at Thrum Hall, Halifax on Saturday 4 May 1912, but Wigan went on to lose the match 5–13.
+At the end of his first season with the club, he played and scored a try against Huddersfield in the Championship Final at Thrum Hall, Halifax on Saturday 4 May 1912, but Wigan went on to lose the match 5–13.

 During the 1912–13 season, Bradley played and scored two tries in Wigan's 21–5 victory over Rochdale Hornets in the 1912–13 Lancashire Cup Final at Weaste, Salford, on Wednesday 11 December 1912, in front of a crowd of 6,000.
 On Saturday 3 May 1913, he played in the Championship Final for the second season in a row, this time held at Belle Vue, Wakefield, but the team once again lost to Huddersfield.

 Before the suspension of all competitive fixtures due to World War I at the end of the 1914–15 season, Bradley had scored an average of over one try per match (118 tries in 105 appearances), helping the team win the Lancashire League for four consecutive seasons.
 He also finished as the club's top try scorer in 1912–13 and 1913–14, with a total of 37 and 40 tries respectively.